 Lin & Partners was founded in 2002 by Dr. George Lin, who has nearly 30 years of experience in law practice.
-With the core concept that an independent, boutique law firm best serves both local and multinational clients with custom, high-quality legal services at reasonable costs, Lin & Partners has received numerous international recognitions as one of the best law firms in Taiwan.
-The professionals have extensive experience in banking & finance, capital markets, corporate/M&A, dispute resolution, white collar crime, employment and insurance.
-Due to its independent status, Lin & Partners has become one of the top choices for international law firms without presence in Taiwan when seeking legal advice.
+With the core concept that an independent, boutique law firm best serves both local and multi-national clients with custom, high-quality legal services at reasonable costs, Lin & Partners has received numerous international recognitions as one of the best law firms in Taiwan.
+Many of the firm's clients are multi-national conglomerates, and the firm works closely with major law firms in other jurisdictions, particularly in cross-border dispute resolution cases.
+Due to its independent status, Lin & Partners has become one of the top choices for international law firms without presence in Taiwan when seeking dispute resolution advice.